 NOTE: If you want to keep or go to a specific provider and/or hospital, check with the insurer.
 You will need to find if they are a part of the network for the specific product you are buying.
 Just because a provider is a part of that insurer's network for another plan, it does not mean that he or she will be a part of the plan that you are buying.
 Visit our Provider Network Adequacy page for more information.

 What benefits does the plan offer?

 Most insurance policies now offer a standard benefits, making it easier to compare of your choices.
 Visit our Health Insurance Benefits page for more details.

 What quality of care will I get with this coverage?
 How does it compare to others?

 - The California Department of Insurance can tell you how a company ranks in complaints.
 You can find out how long it takes to reach a live person when call your insurer and and how many complaints the company gets.

 - Every year, CDI shares a report card with quality information about PPOs.
-Visit our PPO Quality Report Card for more information.
+Visit the Health Insurance Report Card for more information.